New Hardness Results for the LOCAL Model via a Simple Self-Reduction: Lower bound for -edge coloring Lower bound for (Delta+k)-edge coloring

 \section{\texorpdfstring{Lower bound for \((\maxDeg + k)\)-edge coloring}{Lower bound for (Delta+k)-edge coloring}}

 In this section, we show a lower bound for the \((\maxDeg+k)\)-edge coloring problem.
-The problem requires to assign a color to each edge, from a palette of $\maxDeg + k$ colors, such that edges incident to the same node are assigned pairwise distinct colors.
+The problem requires assigning a color to each edge, from a palette of $\maxDeg + k$ colors, such that edges incident to the same node are assigned pairwise distinct colors.

 \begin{theorem} Let $\delta \in (0,1]$ be any constant.
 For any $k \le \maxDeg^{1-\delta}$, any randomized \local algorithm $\algo$ that solves $(\maxDeg+k)$-edge coloring on trees with failure probability at most $\frac{1}{\maxDeg^\delta} / n^\gamma$ requires $\Omega(\min\{\log \maxDeg, \log_\maxDeg n\})$ and $\Omega(\sqrt{\log n})$ rounds, for any constant $\gamma > 0$. \end{theorem} \begin{proof} Let $T$ be the runtime of an algorithm solving $(\maxDeg+k)$-edge coloring.
 We prove our lower bound by showing that a $(\maxDeg+k)$-edge coloring can be converted into a solution for $1$-grabbing with small badness in $0$ rounds.
 Assume we are given a solution for $(\maxDeg+k)$-edge coloring.
 Sample a color class uniformly at random from $\{1,\ldots,\maxDeg+k\}$ using shared randomness.
 The expected number of edges of this color is at least $\frac{\maxDeg n/2}{\maxDeg+k} = \frac{n}{2}(1 - \frac{k}{\maxDeg + k})$.
 Hence, we can solve $1$-grabbing with expected badness upper bounded by $\frac{k}{\maxDeg+k} \le 1 / \maxDeg^{\delta}$ in $T$ rounds.
 By \Cref{lem:bound-grabbing}, we obtain that $T \ge \min\{\frac{\varepsilon}{4} \log_\maxDeg n, \frac{\log (1/(2p))}{\log(c) }\}$, where $p = 1 / \maxDeg^{\delta}$, and $c>1$ is the constant given by \Cref{lem:onestep}, hence obtaining the claimed lower bound as a function of $n$ and $\maxDeg$ for the family $\mathcal{G}$ of graphs for algorithms with failure probability at most $p$.
-By applying \Cref{lem:lift-trees} the stated lower bound holds for trees.
+By applying \Cref{lem:lift-trees}, the stated lower bound holds for trees.
 The lower bound as a function of $n$ is obtained by taking $\maxDeg = 2^{\sqrt{\log n}}$. \end{proof}